MultisampledNight/flow/src/gfx/draw.typ

       // some modifiers (e.g. branch, tag) need the last node,
       // so store that one, too
       part.last = last

       depth.push(part)

       continue
     }

-    // TODO: if the last one, draw arrowhead or label

     // then let's get to drawing!
-    // go through all modifiers we have atm, stack them and then draw them let styles = depth
+    // go through all modifiers we have atm, stack them and then draw them
+    // TODO: optimize this by instead keeping a stack of the styles depth let styles = depth
       .filter(frame => "styles" in frame.cfg)
       .map(frame => frame.cfg.styles)
       .join()

     let current = part
-    line(last, current, ..styles)
+    line(last, current, ..styles, ..maybe-arrowhead)
   }
 }